-Students should start by setting personalized goals, learn about their skills and interests, and explore career and college options based on those interests.
-This aligns with national standards for business and guidance.
+Students can begin by setting personalized goals, learn about their skills and interests, and explore career and college options based on those interests.
+This aligns with national standards for guidance.

 Watch the videos below to learn how to use Naviance tools to explore your personality, strengths/weakness, interests and matching careers & prepare for college

 Using Aspen to Process Online Student Course Requests

 Click on the button link below to use a graphic organizer to help you keep track of all of your career exploration research!

 Click on the link below for additional tools, resources and career exploration games.

 Click on the link below to find out which STEM careers you may enjoy.

 Click on the link below to use the Career Key Career Clusters Map to help you determine which cluster matches you!